connorHashDash/calculator/README.md

 # A simple calculator,
-Completely functional calculator, just needs to be made a bit more pleasing to look at.
+Completely functional calculator.
+With decimal calculations, a running sum and pleasant GUI

-Just made as a programming exercise.
+Made as a programming exercise.

-May come back and add some more scientific functionality, cos, pi, brackets.
-We'll see.
+## Some small creases.

+- limit the number of digits that can be used.
+Both in inputs and outputs (divide 10 by three to see what I mean)

+- Odd running sum funcitonality

-## What to expect
+## What may be added

-- A more pleasant gui

-- decimal calculations
+Keyboard support